 Desktop Central supports all 3 principal nuances of Operating System, namely, Windows, Mac and Linux.
 OS imaging and deployment is the fundamental step in managing computers in your network.
-This document will guide you in imaging a Mac computer with Desktop Central Agent on it.
+This document will guide you through the pre and post installation script execution in imaging a Mac computer with Desktop Central Agent on it.

 - Download pre-installation script in the machine that is to be imaged and rename .txt file as .sh file.